Lunar Terrain Vehicle

 Supporting space exploration endeavors is not new to Northrop Grumman.
 From developing the lunar module for the Apollo program to continuously delivering critical cargo to astronauts on the International Space Station via our Cygnus spacecraft, our company has been at the forefront of human spaceflight and exploration, and we’re ready to once again bring our wealth of knowledge and experience to the table for the Artemis program.

 In addition to the lunar rover, our team of expert engineers are building the Habitat and Logistics Outpost—also known as HALO—living quarters for Artemis astronauts visiting NASA’s Gateway.
-HALO is capable of providing life support for a crew of four astronauts for up to 30 days.
+HALO will provide life support for a crew of four astronauts for up to 30 days.
 In addition to HALO’s command, control and data capabilities, energy storage and power distribution, thermal control, and communications and tracing capabilities, the module will feature up to four docking ports for visiting spacecraft, including NASA’s Orion spacecraft and other logistics support vehicles.
 HALO is based off Northrop Grumman’s highly successful and flight-proven Cygnus spacecraft.

 AVL brings more than 70 years of technology leadership in the mobility industry to the table, and will provide the powertrain, autonomy, and battery expertise to make lunar mobility possible.